mattpidden/mattpidden/cd.md

 ## Mobile App Continuous Deployment to App Stores
 Continuous Deployment (CD) for mobile apps streamlines the process of building, testing, and deploying applications directly to app stores like the Apple App Store and Google Play Store.
 CD is valuable across all mobile development frameworks, including Swift, Flutter, Java, Kotlin, and React Native.

+**Note:** The example workflows provided may need changing to match your project, particularly file paths, and version numbers.

 - [Mobile App Continuous Deployment to App Stores](#mobile-app-continuous-deployment-to-app-stores)
   - [Benifits of CD for Mobile Apps](#benifits-of-cd-for-mobile-apps)
   - [General Steps of Mobile App Deployment](#general-steps-of-mobile-app-deployment)